 Pomes are particularly well-suited to interspecies grafting: A single pome rootstock can support nearly 20 cultivars.
 Apples, pears, and Asian pears are often grown on the same tree—not only does this ensure variety, but it protects the fruits from certain diseases and pests.

-Apples, Asian pears, and pears are by and far the most popular types of pomes and there are hundreds of cultivars of each, though a few specific ones dominate the market.
+Of course, apples are the most popular type of pome in Europe and America, followed closely by pears and Asian pears.
+Horticulturists have developed hundreds of cultivars of each species, though a few specific ones dominate the market.

-Medlars, quince, and rowans were popular fruits through much of Europe, but fell out of popularity as apples and pears produced more flavorful, larger fruit in larger numbers.
-Quince still enjoys a bit of popularity today, but medlars and rowans are rarely grown for mass commercial use.
+Medlars, quinces, and rowans were popular fruits in Europe for many centuries but fell out of favor as apples and pears were cultivated to produce more flavorful fruit in larger numbers.
+Quinces can still be found in some specialty markets, but medlars and rowans are no longer grown commercially.

 - Asian pears